ryan-xin/tictactoe/README.md

 * Some of the code is not too long to understand;
 * Still need to make my code less repetitive;
+* Still need to add the feature to control player turn during online game;
 * It is a good opportunity to learn new knowledge like: Local Storage and Firebase.